-It is imperative that we measure all aspects of sales and more importantly, our sales people’s performance so they can truly understand their job, and stay consciously competent.
-Measuring Sales performance should not be used as a basis for punishing people; it should be used as a way to recognize and improve performance.
-In addition, it gives sales management a basis for positively reinforcing the behaviour they expect and achieve from each person on the sales team.
+It is imperative that we measure all aspects of sales and more importantly, our sales people’s performance.
+In doing so they can truly understand their job, and stay consciously competent.
+Measuring Sales performance should not be used as a basis for punishing people.
+It should be used as a way to recognize and improve performance.
+It also gives sales management a basis for positively reinforcing good performance.
+This performance is the behaviour that is expected in order to achieve both individually and collectively as a team.
 When our sales people are not effectively and transparently measured, we in management fail.

 Inspect What You Expect

-The key matrix for measuring sales performance then to be:
+The key matrices for measuring sales performance then to be:

 - Revenue generation